lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

    **Output metrics file.**

-   The name of a file to contain the metrics measured by ``ap_verify``, in a format readable by the `lsst.verify` framework.
+   The name of a file to contain the metrics measured by ``ap_verify``, in a format readable by the :doc:`lsst.verify</modules/lsst.verify/index>` framework.
    If omitted, the output will go to a file named :file:`ap_verify.verify.json` in the user's working directory.

    This argument can be used to run multiple instances of ``ap_verify`` concurrently, with each instance producing output to a different metrics file.